 What Is Consciousness And What It Is Not?

 Surprisingly, there are a wide variety of definitions for the word “conscious”.
-This is because consciousness is not a topic that is settled in the scientific community, the general public, and the emerging AI fields.
-For the purpose of this article, I’ll use the following definition:
+This is because consciousness is not a topic that is settled in the scientific community, the general public, and the emerging artificial intelligence (AI) fields.
+For the purpose of this article, I’ll use the following definition of consciousness:

 “the state of being awake, aware of what is around you, and able to think:”